 From the minute I began sharing, from the day I nervously hit Public on the writing I had been keeping private for months, I have found nothing but support.

 When I write about worries, my anxiety or depression, I have found love, acceptance, encouragement, inspiration to get through.
-I have come across thanks for sharing, so others don’t feel so alone feeling what I feel.
+I have come across ‘thanks for sharing’s, and it’s comforting to know that others might not feel so alone feeling what I feel because I’ve put it out there.

 When I have written about my struggles with my first son, I have found Mum’s willing to share their similar experiences to give me hope.
 I have found more love, more acceptance, more understanding.